What is a Deauthentication Attack and How to Prevent It?

 • Anomaly Detection:

-9. How do deauthentication packets work?
+9. How do de-authentication packets work?

-Here’s how deauthentication packets function:
+Here’s how de-authentication packets function:

 1. Purpose,